Milover/post/README.md

 		└── ...
 		```
 - config stuff
-	- [ ] ~~move config stuff to separate module~~
+	- [ ] ~~move config stuff to separate package~~
-		- keeping configs in the modules they belong to - every module pretty
+		- keeping configs in packages they belong to - every package pretty
-		  much has it's own config, the `runner` module sources the configs
+		  much has it's own config, the ~~`runner`~~ `cmd` package sources
-		  from top level modules, and the top level module configs source
+		  configs from top-level packages, which in turn source package-specific
-		  module specific configs as necessary
+		  configs as necessary
 		- this is mostly fine, although propagating the `Logger` might become
 		  an issue at some point
 	- [x] add input validation